Les Mystères du Château du Dé: Synopsis

 And their journey begins.
 Departing from their cafe, they travel through the French countryside arriving at the town of Hyères and their destination to find the modern castle empty.
 Elements of the interior explore various spatial relationships and textures.
-The film shows sculptures by Pablo Picasso and Joan Miró, as well as exploring the unique Cubist garden at Villa Noailles.
+The film shows sculptures by Jacques Lipchitz and Henri Laurens, as well as the Cubist garden at Villa Noailles.

 After a while, we are introduced to four intruders who are in turn resigning their fate to that of the dice.
 Upon their throw, they depart for the indoor swimming pool at the villa and entertain the viewer with various diving and gymnastic movements, including a woman juggling underwater and exercising with medicine balls.
 Actors explore the villas confines, until they eventually retire, fading from the screen.

 More moving shots of the villas external until two more travellers arrive at the location, again playing for chance within the garden.
 They proceed to stay overnight, bringing the film to an abrupt end.

 Restoration

 Originally a silent film, recent copies have included music taken from Man Ray's personal record collection at the time, including recordings of Erik Satie's Gymnopédies.
 The musical reconstruction was written by Jacques Guillot.

-The film was restored by the Musée National d'Art Moderne under the direction of Jean-Michel Bouhours, a film curator.
-Restoration of the nitrate prints by Service des Archives du film (CNC) Bois d'Arcy, video editing by Didier Coudray.
+The film was restored by the Musée National d'Art Moderne under the direction of Jean-Michel Bouhours, a film curator.Restoration of the nitrate prints by Service des Archives du film (CNC) Bois d'Arcy, video editing by Didier Coudray.
+The film was the object of a 4K restoration in 2023.